CoinCulture/evm-tools/analysis/guide.md

 and shows us each opcode and the gas cost.
 Note how the 0x04 and 0x05 are pushed to the stack (padded to 32-bytes) and consumed by ADD, which leaves the result, 0x09, on the stack.
-To have the value returned, instead of simply left on the stack, we need to modify the bytecode: the value should be copied into memory so it can be returned:
+To have the value returned, instead of simply left on the stack, we need to modify the bytecode so the value is copied into memory and then returned:

 ```
 $ echo 60056004016000526001601ff3  | disasm